Bio

 My artistic journey began when I was very little.
 Always most content drawing but it was my way of communicating.
 In later years I found out why that words were not my friend, I was dyslexic.

-I am originally from Wexford now live in Greystones.
-I studied in DLCAD.
+I am originally from Wexford now live in Greystones and studied in DLCAD.

 What does your work aim to say?
 What are the major themes you pursue in your work?